bogdanvuk/rst/examples/doktorat/source/index.rst

 The accuracy of a DT is calculated by letting the DT classify the instances of a training set.
 The results of the DT classification are then compared with the known classification of the training set and the accuracy is calculated as a number of the correct classifications to the total number of instances in the training set.
 A sequential algorithm for performing this task is employed by the |algo| algorithm and is described in the :num:`Section #accuracy-calculation`.

 First attempt in developping a hardware implementation of this procedure might be to implement every DT node as a separate hardware module, and connect the modules in the form of the DT.
-The hardware architecture based on this idea is proposed in :cite:`lopez2006decision`.
+The hardware architecture based on this idea is proposed in :cite:`lopez2006decision`, and shown in the :num:`Figure #fig-dt-class-arch-ex1`.

+.. _fig-dt-class-arch-ex1:

+.. bdp:: images/dt_class_arch_ex1.py
+    :width: 60%

+    The |cop| co-processor structure and integration with the host CPU

 Overview
 --------